scanno/nl.scanno.mqtt/README.md

-# Owntracks MQTT Client for Homey
+# MQTT Client for Homey

-This app is based on the MQTT Client for Homey made by Johan Kuster.
+This app was initially based on the MQTT Client for Homey made by Johan Kuster.

-Owntracks is an open source location app for Android and iOS.
-It sends location information to a MQTT broker.
-This can be a private MQTT broker you are hosting yourself, or a public MQTT broker.
-The Owntracks app does not use a lot of battery (at least on my Android phone).
-The Owntracks apps have an integrated option to connect to the owntracks public MQTT broker, but this cannot be used with this client.
-This is due to the fact that a random userid is generated.
-However there are several other public MQTT brokers available.
-I have tested with broker.hivemq.com.

-USING A PUBLIC MQTT BROKER HAS SECURITY IMPLICATIONS.
-EVERYONE CAN SEE YOUR MESSAGES.

-How does this work and what can it do on Homey?
-In the Owntracks app you can add geofences, and Owntracks sends events to the broker containing information about entering or leaving a geofence.
-These events can be used with trigger cards in Homey flows.
-And as such it can be used for presence detection.
+With this app you will be able to send messages to a topic and receive messages from a topic.

-The Owntracks app sends its data to a MQTT topic on the broker.
-This topic is different for each user and each device.
+The app contains two cards.
+One for subscribing to a topic and receiving messages from that topic.
-A typical topic name would be: owntracks/<user-id>/<device-name>/event The trailing event means that only events regarding geofences will be received by the Homey client.
-In the Owntracks clients, you can find out what topic is used to send the messages to (do not forget to add event to that topic).
-Besides subscribing to the MQTT topic, you have to enter the name of the geofence you specified in the Owntracks Android or iOS app (regions section).
-Make sure you enbale the share option.
-Otherwise the name of the geofence is not included in the message and the trigger will not fire.

-This app supports the following trigger cards:
-- a card that will trigger when entering the specified geofence
-- a card that will trigger when leaving the specified geofence
-- a card that will trigger on a enter / leave event on the specified geofence.
-This card provides a tag that contains the event (i.e. the values can be enter or leave)
+With the other card you will be ablr to send a message to a topic.

+Wildcards in a topic are supported.

 The settings page contains:
 - The option to use the HiveMQ public broker